home-assistant/developers.home-assistant/docs/add-ons/presentation.md

 - Streaming content
 - Websockets

-Ingress grants your Add-On 2-whole points of security and can be implemented easily from bash as a separate, no-dependencies, background process with the default home-assistant image, as follows.
+Ingress grants your Add-On 2 points of security and can be implemented easily from bash as a separate, no-dependencies, background process with the default home-assistant image, as follows.
 Please note, this is a basic static webserver setup and provides little benefit over the log tab.
 Additionally, this implementation has less security than any standard HTTP Framework, but it is intended to run within a controlled environment between the shell script and the Ingress server in Home Assistant, and is not exposed directly to the Internet or any network.

 Place this line somewhere near the top of your run.sh.
 This will start a `nc` listening server and run the `/opt/server.sh` each time a user connects to your Ingress.
 The output from stdout will be displayed as a response from the server.
 ``` bash
 nc -lk -p 8099 -e  exec /opt/server.sh 3>/dev/null &
 ```
-create a `rootfs/opt` folder within your Add-On folder.
+Create a `rootfs/opt` folder within your Add-On folder.
 Then create a `server.sh` file in that folder.
 The server.sh will output the HTTP Headers and HTML required to display information.
-You can
 /opt/server.sh
 ```bash
 #HTTP Server Headers